top of page

 Instructions

 Bring figs, rosemary, port, balsamic vinegar, and brown sugar to a gentle simmer in a medium saucepan, stirring occasionally.
-Simmer for 5 minutes then add the cranberries.Simmer over medium-low heat for 15-20 minutes, stirring occasionally, until reduced and most or all of the cranberries have burst.
+Simmer for 5 minutes then add the cranberries.Simmer over medium-low heat for an additional15-20 minutes, stirring occasionally, until reduced and most or all of the cranberries have burst.
 Remove from heat.
 Discard the rosemary sprigs and leaves and stir in cinnamon and a pinch of pepper.
 Serve warm or cold.
 Keeps well in the refrigerator for 1-2 weeks.

 Ingredients